dangtunguyen/IoTSan/README.md

 Please refer to the directory "IoTSan/samples/1" for an example of app source code, config files, and log files.

 Note that you need to install SPIN by following instructions at http://spinroot.com/spin/whatispin.html before using this tool.

+# Citation
+If you use the source code, please cite the following paper:

+Dang Tu Nguyen, Chengyu Song, Zhiyun Qian, Srikanth V. Krishnamurthy, Edward J. M. Colbert, and Patrick McDaniel, "IotSan: Fortifying the Safety of IoT Systems," In Proc. of the 14th International Conference on emerging Networking EXperiments and Technologies (CoNEXT '18)